 \section{Definition and properties of the propagator}

-For reasons that will be made clear in Remark~\ref{rem:backKolm} below, we make in this section, as well as in Sections~\ref{sec:Pnn} and~\ref{sec:PLinfd} some supplementary assumption on the regularity on the dynamics~$c$:
+For reasons that will be made clear in Remark~\ref{rem:backKolm} below, we make in this section, as well as in Sections~\ref{sec:Pnn} and \ref {sec:PLinfd}, some supplementary assumption on the regularity on the dynamics $c$:

-\begin{assmp}[Additional regularity on $c$] We assume that for all $\om$, the function $\tta\mapsto c(\tta, \om)$ is globally Lispchitz continuous. \end{assmp} Of course, the FitzHugh-Nagumo case does not enter into the framework of Assumption~\ref{ass:cGlobal}.
-Assumption~\ref{ass:cGlobal} is made in order to ensure the existence of a backward Kolmogorov equation (see Remark~\ref{rem:backKolm}).
+\begin{assmp}[(Additional regularity on $c$)] We assume that for all $\omega$, the function $\tta\mapsto c(\tta, \omega)$ is globally Lispchitz continuous. \end{assmp} Of course, the FitzHugh--Nagumo case does not enter into the framework of Assumption~\ref{ass:cGlobal}.
+Assumption~\ref{ass:cGlobal} is made in order to ensure the existence of a backward Kolmogorov equation; see Remark~\ref{rem:backKolm}.
 The purpose of Section~\ref{sec:loclip} will be to discard this assumption.

-In this section, the function $\Psi$ is either defined as in Hypothesis~\ref{it:Pnearest} or as in Hypothesis~\ref{it:powerlawinfd}.
+In this section, the function $\Psi$ is either defined as in hypotheses (H1) or as in~(H2).
 We know from Proposition~\ref{prop:existencenut} that there exists at least one measure-valued solution $t\mapsto\nu_{t}$ to the continuous equation \eqref{eq:nut}.
 We fix once and for all one such solution.
-We can then consider the stochastic differential equation:
+We can then consider the stochastic differential equation

 where $\tta(0)\sim\zeta$.
-Thanks to the regularity properties of $\Gamma$ and $c$ and to the integrability of~$\Psi$, \eqref{eq:odemeanfield} has a unique solution.
-Define the propagator corresponding to \eqref{eq:odemeanfield}:
+Thanks to the regularity properties of $\Gamma $ and $c$ and to the integrability of $\Psi$, \eqref{eq:odemeanfield} has a unique solution.
+Define the propagator corresponding to~\eqref {eq:odemeanfield}